ulasbaloglu/ems_deployments/README.md

 You may change it later at the server console.<BR/>
 - If you are restoring from another Kaa instance, put your kaa sql dump file in your project folder, <BR/>
 update `kaadumpfile` field of `kaa.cfg` , and during installation answer "Y" to restore question. <BR/>

+# KAFKA NODE INSTALLATION
+For Ubuntu 18.04

+## Configuration
+- Rename `nodekafka/kafka-template.cfg` as `kafka.cfg` and update with your server settings.<BR/>